 The San José in 2018 Worldcon Bid, sponsored by San Francisco Science Fiction Conventions, Inc., officially launched with a presentation, bid table, and party.
 Bid Chair Andy Trembley was there and made a presentation and answered question at Westercon’s “Fannish Inquisition.”
-The San José bid was also present at this year’s North American Science Fiction Convention, Detcon 1, and will also host a table at this year’s World Science Fiction Convention, Loncon 3.
+The San José bid was also present at this year’s North American Science Fiction Convention, Detcon 1, and will also host a table at the 2014 World Science Fiction Convention, Loncon 3, as well as many other conventions in the future.

-The site of the 2018 Worldcon will be selected by the members of the 2016 Worldcon, the sit of which will itself be selected this year.
+The site of the 2018 Worldcon will be selected by the members of the 2016 Worldcon in Kansas City.
+You need to be a member of the 2016 Worldcon in order to vote for San José.
 For more information about San José’s bid to host the 2018 World Science Fiction Convention, see the bid’s web site.

 In recent weeks the SF&F blogosphere has spent a lot of time talking about anti-harassment policies at conventions.
 In particular John Scalzi adopted a minimum requirements policy that he will demand of any convention that invites him to attend.
 SFWA has suggested that its members might wish to adopt similar policies.